Rhetoric, a Legacy, and Abandonment

 Gothic or Siegfried line sort of fortifications without.

-For them to get all of that back, and that's what they want, although no other president has said that was an agenda, they're going to have to conduct the type of operations with our equipment that are very dangerous, whether that is, as happened this week, downing Russian planes inside Russia, sinking ships of the Black Sea and Russian waters, or hitting areas around Moscow with drones.
+february 23rd 2022 we're talking about the borderland that was seized in 2014 including crimea for them to get all of that back and that's what they want although no other president has said that was an agenda They're going to have to conduct the type of operations with our equipment that are very dangerous, whether that is, as happened this week, downing Russian planes inside Russia, sinking ships of the Black Sea in Russian waters, or hitting areas around Moscow with drones.

 And I can't sanction that.